fpgaminer/joytag/README.md

 Besides the mean F1 reported above, more detailed per-tag metrics are available in `full-metrics.txt`.
 All metrics are reported on the validation set of size 32,768.
 PHash was used to ensure the validation set excludes any images that occur in the training data.

+Comparison to other models on unseen images is available in the [Validation Arena](validation-arena/).

 ## Future Work